Nonlinear Continuous Semimartingales: The nonlinear Kolmogorov Equation

 In the following corollary we summarize our main observations concerning the correspondence \(\cR\) and the value function \(v\). \begin{corollary} [Continuity of \(\cR\) and the value function] Assume that \(F\) is a compact metrizable space and that the Conditions \ref{cond: LG}, \ref{cond: joint continuity in all}, \ref{cond: convexity} and \ref{cond: lipschitz} hold.
 Then, the correspondence \((t, \omega) \mapsto \cR(t, \omega)\) is continuous and the value function \(\of 0, T\gs \ni (t, \omega) \mapsto v (t, \omega)\) is a viscosity solution to \eqref{eq: PIDE}. \end{corollary}

 It is a natural question whether the value function is the unique viscosity solution to the nonlinear PPDE \eqref{eq: PIDE}.
-A uniqueness result for certain Hamilton--Jacobi--Bellman PPDEs was recently proved in the paper \cite{cosso2}.
-In the following we apply this theorem and show that, under global Lipschitz and boundedness conditions, our value function is the unique viscosity solution among all solutions that satisfy a certain uniform continuity property that is related to the pseudometric \(d\) from \eqref{eq: d metric}, i.e.,
+Uniqueness results for certain Hamilton--Jacobi--Bellman PPDEs were recently proved in \cite{cosso2,zhou}.
+In the following we apply a theorem from \cite{zhou} and show that, under global Lipschitz conditions, our value function is the unique viscosity solution among all solutions that satisfy a certain Lipschitz property that we explain now.
+We define \(\dd = \dd_T \colon \of 0, T\gs \times \of 0, T\gs \to \bR_+\) by